datacarpentry/archive-datacarpentry/lessons/python/00-short-introduction-to-Python.md

 "Data Carpentry"
 ```

-but this only works in the interperter.
+but this only works in the interpreter.
 In scripts we must use the `print` command

 ```python
 # Comments starts with #